Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 #### Q30.
 You need to reorder the levels of shapes on a SmartArt diagram.
 How can this be done
 - [ ] Retype the text
 - [ ] Change the shapes from rifht to left.
-- [x] Promt Shapes and/or Demote Shapes.
+- [x] Promote Shapes and/or Demote Shapes.
 - [ ] Move the shapes up and down.

 #### Q31.
 Why would you trim a video?